 Portomarín is a town in Lugo with a little more than 1,500 inhabitants, always intimately linked to its bridge over the river Miño and to the passage of pilgrims on the French Way, so much so that the name of Portomarín appears in the Codex Calixtinus (Pons Minea).

-The other, with barely half a century of life, is a residential town, bathed by the most famous river in Galicia.
-In 1962 a swamp was constructed which would absorb the enclave, consequently its neighbours moved the most emblematic buildings, stone by stone, to the nearby Monte do Christ so that the fresh water could not swallow up its history, very related to the Camino de Santiago.
+There are two Portomarín.
+One millenary, submerged under the waters of the Miño, which comes to light when the Belesar reservoir allows it, the other, with barely half a century of life, a living village, watered by the most famous river in Galicia.
+In 1962 a reservoir was built that would absorb the enclave and the neighbors took the most emblematic buildings, stone by stone, to the nearby Monte do Cristo so that the fresh water would not swallow all its history.

 © Copyright LA VOZ DE GALICIA S.A.
 Polígono de Sabón, Arteixo, A CORUÑA (ESPAÑA) Inscrita en el Registro Mercantil de A Coruña en el Tomo 2438 del Archivo, Sección General, a los folios 91 y siguientes, hoja C-2141.
 CIF: A-15000649